Authentic Aloo Keema (Mincemeat and Potato Curry)

 • Don’t make the onions darker brown, it will make the whole dish look darker.
 Keep it light until the corners start to turn brown.

-• Try to use wider pan or a pot instead of a deep one, it helps keema(mince) to fry evenly.
+• Try to use a wider pan or a pot instead of a deep one, it helps keema(mince) to fry evenly.

 • Take your time to fry up the mince in oil and don’t skimp on the oil.
 Fry the meat along with spices.
 You can always skim the oil once the dish is ready.

 You can serve Aloo keema with Roti, naan or paratha.
 I personally think it goes best with paratha.
 You can also have rice like Pea Pulao with it.
-Also my favourite bit is to use the leftovers in a sandwich.
-Just put some on bread, grill it in pan or panini maker, it is amazing.

-Aloo Keema (Mince and Potato curry)
+Authentic Aloo Keema (Mincemeat and Potato Curry) served with naan

-MORE MINCE RECIPE TO TRY
+MORE MINCEMEAT RECIPES TO TRY

 Chapli Kebabs